python-xmp-toolkit/python-xmp-toolkit/docs_src/developers.rst

 Developers
 ==========
-This section is intended for developers of Python XMP/AVM Toolkit.
+This section is intended for developers of Python XMP Toolkit.

 To obtain a source distribution go to the project website at http://code.google.com/p/python-xmp-toolkit/source/checkout and follow the